 |Ben Vickers, Vernon County Economic Development Director|

-Ben Vickers grew up on a family farm in Vernon County, and attended high school in El Dorado Springs.
-He’s a recent graduate from Missouri State University in Springfield, with a Bachelors degree in Political Science, a minor in music, and a certificate in Small Town Planning and Development.
-“Nevada has as an incredible amount of potential for development, and because this area is my home I want to make it happen.
+Ben Vickers grew up on a family farm in Vernon County and attended high school in El Dorado Springs.
+He’s a recent graduate from Missouri State University in Springfield, with a Bachelors’s degree in Political Science, a minor in music, and a certificate in Small Town Planning and Development.
+“Nevada has an incredible amount of potential for development, and because this area is my home I want to make it happen.
 I want to make a positive difference for my community.”

 |Jo Ann Lane, Benton County Economic Development Director